Shopify Buy Button vs. Snipcart: The Good, The Bad, & The AwesomeJune 06, 2019

 Native e-commerce features for Snipcart

-One of the aspects of Snipcart that our team takes the most pride are the built-in features that come with the most basic package.
+One of the aspects of Snipcart that our team takes the most pride are the built-in features that come with the product.

 For example, if you were to use the Shopify Buy Now Button, it wouldn’t include advanced discount scenarios out-of-the-box (alternate pricing lists, specific product and order-related triggers).
 You’d need to install a few paid apps on Shopify’s marketplace for that.
 Snipcart offers these varied discounts options directly in the merchant dashboard.